Provisioning with CSR and Sidewalk Signing tool

 On the machine that the HSM is attached to, run the YubiHSM connector in the background.
 If you’re using the networked setup, the HSM is on the signing server.
 If you’re using the local setup, run the connector on the line PC.
 For more information, see Step 1: Choose mode of setup.

-On a Linux or Ubuntu machine, you run the connector using the yubihsm-connector
+On an Ubuntu machine, you run the connector using the yubihsm-connector

 command without any outputs.